dobots/website/README.md

 Now navigate to the file created for you and adjust it.

 In case you have never worked with a markdown syntax before.
 It is quite easy.
 This very file is written in it!
 The variant of markdown that is used is called kramdown.
-It makes writing also mathematics very easy.
-So, a very short overview:
+A very short overview:

  * A movie can be embedded by using `{% embedly https://youtube-link %}`
  * An image can be embedded by placing it in the attachments folder and link it through `![Alternative description]({{ site.url }}/attachments/image_file.png "Image description")`